• Link to X

 Our specialist laboratory procedures include tests for a range of common pathogens found in pool waters including E. coli, Pseudomonas aeruginosa, Total coliforms, TVC/Aerobic colony counts, Legionella bacteria and other less common organisms that can contaminate pools.

-Specialist pool water analysis and testing
+Specialist swimming pool water testing and analysis

 • Laboratory Water Testing & Analysis